iamnotpaulyang/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  (We got a 500 Internal Server Error when we submitted the form.
+We need to find server code issue) (Looks like we have a typo, so we changed Toys to Toy)

 - Update the number of likes for a toy

   - How I debugged:
+(We got End of JSON input error which led us to inspect ToyCard.js file.
+It was expecting a response from the backend and converted that response to a json object.)
+(However, we weren't sending anything back as response from the server.)
+(We fixed that by sending a response back and that fixed our error)

+Side Notes:
+-Rails server shows app/conrtollers/toys_controller.rb:15:in 'update' unpermitted parameter: id
+- However the app works fine.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+(After pressing the button to donate, we are getting the 404 error) (rails logs showed: ActionController::RoutingError no route matches [delete] "/toys/12") (Added the destroy route and it worked)